 Sewage Removal Laws

-Kansas laws on sewage and waste removal are covered in Bulletin 4-2: Minimum Standards for Design and Construction of Onsite Wastewater Systems.
+Kansas sewage and waste removal laws are covered in Bulletin 4-2: Minimum Standards for Design and Construction of Onsite Wastewater Systems.
 These laws cover basics like setback distances and sizing.

 Can I install my own septic tank in Kansas?